-The Crawford House program provides safe emergency housing for veterans who are homeless and receiving mental health care, and it provides a temporary structured living environment for veterans in VA-provided substance abuse rehabilitation.
+The Crawford House program provides safe emergency housing for veterans who are homeless and receiving mental health care, and it provides a temporary structured living environment for veterans.

 Crawford House provides a drug- and alcohol-free structured environment with 24/7 on-site house managers, case management, counseling, training in independent living skills, and job search assistance.
 It also provides residents with semi-private rooms and bathrooms, three meals every day, snacks, communal kitchen and living areas, laundry facilities and a computer lab.

 Crawford House has beds for 21 veterans, including separate, private and secure accommodations for three women.
-Twelve of the beds are contracted for by the VA Health Care for Homeless Veterans Program (HCHV); seven are contracted for by the VA Substance Abuse Program (SATP).
 The adjacent houses at 425 and 431 S. Weber Street, which are owned and operated by CVRC as transitional housing for homeless veterans, have 9 beds total and provide temporary, low-cost rental housing in a boarding-house environment for up to two years.

 Programs & Activities